jck000/strap30/README.md

 	* reflects items from initial bootstrap 2 conversion.
 	** reflects changes as of bootstrap 3.0

+	Attempted to make catalog and directory structures more version control, (git) friendly.

 	** This catalog template is a standalone template, and is designed to run display correctly with only bootstrap.css (or bootstrap.min.css).
 You can modify existing style or even design completely new theme by adding a strap3.css file.
 A sample file is included and can be